 Users are expected to abide by the generally accepted rules of network etiquette.
-This includes, but is not limited to, the following:
+This includes, but is not limited to, these rules:

-- 1. Be polite do not use abusive or offensive language in messages to others. - Remember that electronic mail (e-mail) is not guaranteed to be private.
-Those who operate the system have access to mail.
-Messages relating to or in support of illegal activities may be reported to the authorities without notification to or permission from the student/employee sending or receiving the message. - 3.
-Do not tie up the network with idle activities or game playing remember there are many students who need to use the system. - 4.
+- 1. Be polite do not use abusive or offensive language in messages to others. - 2.
+Do not reveal your personal address or phone number or those of other students, faculty or NAU employees. - 3.
+Remember that electronic mail (e-mail) is not guaranteed to be private.
+Those who operate the system do have access to mail.
+Messages relating to or in support of illegal activities may be reported to the authorities without notification to or permission from the student/employee sending or receiving the message. - 4.
+Do not tie up the network with idle activities or game playing remember there are many students who need to use the system. - 5.
 Do not plagiarize cutting and pasting ideas and documents into your own document is very easy to do.
 Be sure to give credit to the author when using his/her material.